2022 Event Dates

-There are 4 divisions in which to compete (only 2 are used in Challenge matches):
+There are 4 divisions in which to compete (iron/dot and challenge matches don't use all the divisions):

 The Tactical Division positions will be more technical and physically challenging.
 The shooting position for each stage will be defined and can be of any common or real world type position including but not limited to prone, kneeling, seated, supported standing, etc… It utilizes stage props that require competitors to shoot from an improvised shooting position.
 The Tactical Division allows the use of shooting sticks, packs, and other equipment typically utilized in a DMM or PRS style match.